harvard-nrg/dwiqc/docs/source/xnat.rst

 Running the pipeline
 --------------------
-For the time being, DWIQC can only be run outside of XNAT on a High Performance Computing system.
-Please see developer documentation for `installation`_ details.
+For the time being, *DWIQC* can only be run outside of XNAT on a High Performance Computing system (or a beefed up local machine).
+Please see the developer documentation for `installation`_ details before proceeding.

 Overview
 ^^^^^^^^^
-With DWIQC and it's necessary containers installed, you're ready to analyze some diffusion data!
-Let's start by giving you a broad idea of what DWIQC does.
+With *DWIQC* and it's necessary containers installed, you're ready to analyze some diffusion data!
+Let's start by giving you a broad idea of what *DWIQC* does.

-DWIQC was designed with the goal of speeding up the quality check workflow of diffusion weighted imaging data.
-Ideally, DWIQC would be run on subjects while the study is ongoing and as to help researchers catch problems (excessive motion, acquisition issues, etc.) as they happen, rather than discovering them after the data has been collected and the problems cannot be rectified.
-That being said, running DWIQC on previously acquired data can certainly provide helpful information.
+*DWIQC* was designed with the goal of speeding up the quality check workflow of diffusion weighted imaging data.
+Ideally, *DWIQC* would be run on subjects while the study is ongoing as to help researchers catch problems (excessive motion, acquisition issues, etc.) as they happen, rather than discovering them after the data has been collected and the problems cannot be rectified.
+That being said, running *DWIQC* on previously acquired data can certainly provide helpful information.

-DWIQC is built on the `prequal`_ and `qsiprep`_ processing packages.
+*DWIQC* is built on the `prequal`_ and `qsiprep`_ processing packages.
 Both of these tools are excellent in their own right.
-We found that by running both of them, we can maximize our understanding of the data quality and glean additional insights.
-DWIQC was built completely in python and we welcome anyone to peruse the `codebase <https://github.com/harvard-nrg/dwiqc>`_ and make build suggestions (hello, pull requests!)
+We found that by running both of them, we can maximize our understanding of the data quality and glean additional key insights. *DWIQC* was built completely in python and we welcome anyone to peruse the `codebase <https://github.com/harvard-nrg/dwiqc>`_ and make build suggestions (hello, pull requests!)

 get, process and tandem modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-DWIQC is broken down into four different "modes".
-As you saw in the `installation`_ section, the *install-containers* mode is used upon initial setup of your DWIQC environment. *get*, *process* and *tandem* modes are used once everything has been properly installed and you're ready to start working with the data.
+*DWIQC* is broken down into four different "modes".
+As you saw in the `installation`_ section, the *install-containers* mode is used upon initial setup of your *DWIQC* environment. *get*, *process* and *tandem* modes are used once everything has been properly installed and you're ready to start working with the data.
 We'll start by looking at *get* mode.

 .. note::
         The following sections assume you've activated your python virtual environment as demonstrated in the `installation`_ section.
 Shown again here: